dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 There has been a lot of confusion about design and architecture over the years.
 What is design?
 What is architecture?
 What are the differences between the two?

 One of the goals of this book is to cut through all that confusion and to define, once and for all, what design and architecture are.
-For starters, I’ll assert that there is no difference between them.
+For starters, I'll assert that there is no difference between them.
 None at all.

 The word「architecture」is often used in the context of something at a high level that is divorced from the lower-level details, whereas「design」more often seems to imply structures and decisions at a lower level.
 But this usage is nonsensical when you look at what a real architect does.